 2. Invest in inventory management software to increase fulfillment efficiency

-3. Choosing a unified eCommerce platform to connect all selling channels
+3. Choose a unified eCommerce platform to connect all selling channels

 Since customers make purchases through multiple selling channels, you’ll need a way to collect and organize order, inventory, and fulfillment data from each.
-A unified eCommerce platform will provide you and your team a cohesive data set that will serve to make selling across all channels as simple as selling through just one rather than struggling through piecemeal efforts.
+A unified eCommerce platform will provide your team a cohesive data set that will make selling across all channels as simple as selling through a single one.

 4. Hire the right team members

 Automating your business does not negate the need for human resources.
 We’re not saying to stop hiring.
 Business operations are only as successful as the people behind them.
 Instead, hire sustainably.
 Here’s how.